iancoel/splitter/README.md

 With splitter you can easily split restaurant bill with your friends.
 Just input the correspondent values for the bill itself, % for the tip and the number of people and you are ready to go! (:

-Project made with vanilla JavaScript.
+Project made with vanilla JavaScript. <br>
 Design by FrontEndMentor.